cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

   - readthedocs
 ---

-In this sixth installment of the Hypermodern Python series, I'm going to discuss how to add continuous integration and delivery to your project.
+In this sixth and last installment of the Hypermodern Python series, I'm going to discuss how to add continuous integration and delivery to your project.

 For your reference, below is a list of the articles in this series.